Diabetes Overview and Testing

 Monitoring the Condition

 Those diagnosed with diabetes are encouraged to monitor their condition on a regular basis.
-By measuring hemoglobin A1c (HbA1c), doctors can gauge your average blood sugar levels from the last 2-3 months and thereby provide a more tailored treatment plan.
+By measuring haemoglobin A1c (HbA1c), doctors can gauge your average blood sugar levels from the last 2-3 months and thereby provide a more tailored treatment plan.
 HbA1c measurement can also show whether treatment plans and lifestyle choices have been effective.

 Type 1 Diabetes